 There is no higher priority than keeping children safe.
-The Designated Safeguarding Lead in school is Mrs Peat, Deputy Safeguarding Lead is Mrs Travis and Safeguarding Governor is Emma Hill.
+The Designated Safeguarding Lead in school is Mrs Wilton, Deputy Safeguarding Leads are Mrs Travis, Mrs Peplow, and Mr Kernaghan.
 If you have concerns about a child you can tell anyone in school and they will know what to do- safeguarding is everyone’s responsibility.
 Alternatively you can report abuse online here

 School Policies and procedures agreed by governors support our ethos.
-Please find them listed below,
+Please find them here

 If you would like any policies in paper format, please just pop in to the office and a member of staff will make them available to you.